640 Vital Statistics. 40 Condition Alerts found.

-In addition, a majority of the adults in the Oak Hill City Center neighborhood are wealthy and educated executives.
+Also, a majority of the adults in the Oak Hill City Center neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Tennessee by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.9% of the neighborhoods in Tennessee.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates, active retirees and families with school-aged children.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates, families with school-aged children and active retirees.

-In addition, real estate in the Oak Hill City Center neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.0% of U.S. neighborhoods.
+Real estate in the Oak Hill City Center neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.3% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.

-Did you know that the Oak Hill City Center neighborhood has more British and Welsh ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Oak Hill City Center neighborhood has more British and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.7% of this neighborhood's residents have British ancestry and 2.8% have Welsh ancestry.
+In fact, 4.2% of this neighborhood's residents have British ancestry and 5.0% have Scottish ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.